patricioo1/rick-morty-app/README.md

 # This app was created with npx create-react-app

+# If you want to see the application without running it on your computer, go to: https://rick-morty-application.herokuapp.com/

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).